7 motivation techniques to help recruiters inspire clients

-As the end of the year approaches, you probably have a few clients whose recruitment strategies seem, for want of a better word, stuck.
-Maybe you have a client who seems ready to commit to your firm… but never does.
-Or, maybe you’re struggling with a manager who sounds like she’s ready to commit to a candidate… but always needs another week to decide.
-In order to get these clients’ recruitment strategies to “yes” by year-end, you may need to try something new.
+As a recruiter, you probably have a few clients whose recruitment strategies seem — for want of a better word — stuck.
+Maybe you have a client who seems ready to commit to your firm, but never does.
+Or, maybe you’re struggling with a manager who sounds like they’re ready to commit to a candidate, but always needs another week to decide.
+In order to get these clients’ recruitment strategies to “yes,” you may need to try something new.

 Luckily, motivation theories can help.
-When you’re trying to get a client or candidate to “yes,” what you’re really doing is trying to motivate them – or, better put, trying to help them find motivation for themselves.
+When you’re trying to get a client or candidate to “yes,” what you’re really doing is trying to help them find motivation for themselves.
 Luckily, as it turns out, six measurable factors drive each of us to action.
-(I discuss some of these in my presentation, Six Hidden Factors of Motivation.)

-Applying one or more of these motivation theories to your recruitment strategies will help you move clients closer to “yes.”
+Applying one or more of these motivation techniques to your recruitment strategies can help you move clients closer to “yes.”

 Some of us just want the truth.
 Our search for the “right answer” — whether it’s the right firm, the right candidate, or just the right place for lunch — is tantamount.
 Right answers, of course, usually come from research.
-And research is just a fancy name for investigating what has already happened.
+And research is just another name for understanding what has already happened.

-Ask yourself: how do you equip your clients with the truth?
-Does your website include real, well- described testimonials that prove you’re the right solution to their staffing challenges?
+Ask yourself: how well you equip your clients with the truth.
+Does your website include real, descriptive testimonials that prove you’re the right solution to their staffing challenges?
 Do you converse about candidates in terms of their specific qualifications that illustrate why they’re a good fit?
 Improve these things and truth-seekers will appreciate and reward your efforts.

-Have you ever met someone who only cares about Return on Investment, or ROI?
-Whether it’s about saving money or better time management, some of us are driven to make wise investments. we want to see our limited resources pay off.
+Have you ever met someone who only cares about return on investment (ROI)?
+Whether it’s about saving money or better time management, some of us are driven to make wise investments and want to see our limited resources pay off.

 Do you know anyone who uses the phrase “my feelings” frequently?
 That person may be strongly motivated by personal experience.
 Some of us use our subjective reality, rather than a more objective perspective, to make decisions.
 In other words, we follow our intuitions to good experiences.